GCSE, AS, A2 and Beyond

 - writing in clear, formal and correct English;

 - meeting all the assessment objectives; and

 - writing succinct essays in timed conditions.

 I will also work on the texts with you so that you feel confident in your ideas and your appreciation of the novel, the poem or the play, rather than simply relying on notes that you have taken in class.
 Above all, I will show you that while you have to obey certain rules in order to do well in GCSEs and A levels, it is possible to really enjoy studying and preparing for these exams.

-For more information on how I work and details on how to contact me, please go to my Facts and Figures page, but please note that I am now full for the academic year 2020-21, unless you can have lessons between 8.30am - 1pm GMT weekdays.
+For more information on how I work and details on how to contact me, please go to my Facts and Figures page, but please note that I am now full for the academic year 2020-21.

 In May 2015, Cambridge University Press published an A level guide for students doing AQA English Literature Specification B, which I have taught.
 The guide includes an essay by me on the construction of literary taste: you can get an idea of my approach to critical theory from this short piece!